Curriculum

 Features of HiOH curriculum:

-- NGSS-alignment (Lead states, 2013) engaging learners in learning goals, which integrate disciplinary core ideas (DCIs), scientific and engineering practices (SEPs), and crosscutting concepts (CCCs) to enable learners to explain phenomena or solve problems and thus improve learning.
+• NGSS-designed (Lead states, 2013) engaging learners in learning goals, which integrate disciplinary core ideas (DCIs), scientific and engineering practices (SEPs), and crosscutting concepts (CCCs) to enable learners to explain phenomena or solve problems and thus improve learning.
+(Krajcik, J. S., Codere, S., Dahsah, C., Bayer, R., & Mun, K., 2014)

-The curriculum is under development and being tested in classrooms but can be used with appropriate citations and recognizing that revised versions will be distributed in the future.
+The curriculum can be used with appropriate citations.
 To realize the full potential of the curriculum, professional development and support for teachers in the classroom is highly recommended.

 License: CC-BY-SA 4.0 Modifications YES, commercial use YES, sharing required YES (CC-BY-SA-4.0) This resource is provided under the terms of the Creative Commons license linked below.
 You may remix, tweak, and build upon this resource for non-commercial and commercial purposes, as long as you provide credit to CREATE for STEM Institute at Michigan State University and license your new creations under identical terms.